-We believe that learners will receive more equal opportunities when placed at an alternative school because the learners will receive learning experiences that are based on national learning principles, with a variety of styles including working in mass groups, smaller groups, partner work and individual within their specific age range together with lessons that are appropriately differentiated for the age range in question.
+If the proposal were to be implemented, it is anticipated that learners will receive more equal opportunities when placed at an alternative school because the learners will receive learning experiences that are based on national learning principles, with a variety of styles including working in mass groups, smaller groups, partner work and individual within their specific age range together with lessons that are appropriately differentiated for the age range in question.

-Ysgol Felinwnda's children will have a better learning environment in a school with more learners of the same age, it will ensure that they make the most of their education and allow access to more activities relevant to their ability level.
+By implementing the proposal, the learners of Ysgol Felinwnda will have a better learning environment in a school with more learners of the same age, it will ensure that they make the most of their education and allow access to more activities relevant to their ability level.

-The children of Ysgol Felinwnda will benefit from having more age-relevant peers in a school with more learners, which will ensure suitable educational and extracurricular experiences for them together with access to more extracurricular activities.
+The learners of Ysgol Felinwnda will benefit from having more age-relevant peers in a school with more learners, which will ensure suitable educational and extracurricular experiences for them together with access to more extracurricular activities.